Rod Rosenstein, FBI Director Chris Wray face questions on Capitol Hill

-Deputy Attorney General Rod Rosenstein and FBI Director Chris Wray are set to appear on Capitol Hill Thursday, where they are expected to face questions from House Republicans angry over the FBI and Justice Department's handling of the Hillary Clinton email and Trump-Russia investigations.
+Deputy Attorney General Rod Rosenstein and FBI Director Chris Wray are on Capitol Hill Thursday, where they are expected to face questions from House Republicans angry over the FBI and Justice Department's handling of the Hillary Clinton email and Trump-Russia investigations.

 Their appearance comes as the House will vote Thursday on a resolution demanding the Justice Department comply with document requests and subpoenas from the House Intelligence and Judiciary Committees.
 Some conservatives have suggested the move could be the first of several actions taken against the Justice Department and Rosenstein -- including, potentially, censure and impeachment.